 Addiction, including alcohol use disorder, is classified as a chronic, relapsing disease of the brain.
 Thankfully, this disease can be treated and managed if an individual receives appropriate care and learns how to sustain his or her recovery.
 One of the ways in which those struggling with alcohol use disorder can get help is by reaching out to an alcohol rehab center In Nashville, Tennessee.

 Alcohol can live in one’s life, or home with little recognition or diagnosis, particularly with previous generations.
 Men who saw active duty during world war I or II, or Vietnam suffered from untreated PTSD, depression and other mood disorders, self-medicated with alcohol.
 Every family had their “crazy” drunk uncle, aunt or grandparent.
 We had parents who drank from after work until long past bedtime.
 It went undiagnosed and untreated, it was hidden, and it was not talked about.
 It did emotional and physical damage to the ones suffering the addiction and to those that loved them.
 The popularity, and success of Alcoholics Anonymous in the mid-1900’s, and disclosure from public figures like Betty Ford, brought the conversation about alcoholism to the forefront, and progress with diagnosis and treatments began to be made.
 Inpatient treatments were opened and, therapies established and practiced, and gone were the days of sending drunks to the psyche ward, or leaving them to die at the curb.

-We are fortunate to now, live in a time where treatment is both effective and available, like the kind offered at our alcohol addiction rehab center In Nashville Tennessee.
+We are fortunate to now, live in a time where treatment is both effective and available, like the kind offered at our alcohol addiction rehab center.
 Although we in the recovery field seek to eradicate the stigma associated with addiction and alcoholism, general acceptance and recognition of it as a society, is improving.
 The important part is seeing the problem, and desiring it to change.